10-Day Southern Spain Itinerary – Best of Andalusia

 Image by randomix via Flickr

 Don’t miss the Mirador de San Nicolás (Google Maps) for the best views of the Alhambra (perfect for pictures).
 On your way down, stop by Andalusí Nujaila for some delicious baked goods.
-Granada is a hilly city, so make sure to wear comfortable shoes.
+Just remember: Granada is basically built on hills, so make sure to wear comfortable shoes.

 Best of Southern Spain Itinerary, view of the Alhambra from the Mirador de San Nicolás